HarrisonEllerm/NZ-Covid-19/README.md

         new_file.write(response.content)
         return file_loc
 ```
-This somewhat limits the ability check to see if folders exist and create them if they don't (for holding resources
+This somewhat limits the ability to check to see if folders exist and create them if they don't (for holding resources
 used within the script).
 I got around this by creating the folders manually.
 The error message also doesn't provide
-and useful information, limiting the programmer to manual debugging.
+very useful information, limiting the programmer to manual debugging.